Brazil court lifts suspension of Facebook's WhatsApp service

 The suspension appeared to affect WhatsApp users outside Brazil's borders, as hundreds in Chile and Argentina took to social media on Thursday to complain that the messaging system was also interrupted in the two countries.

-Chilean telecom provider VTR, owned by Liberty Global Inc (LBTYA.O), said it had re-established service to WhatsApp for its clients by using an "alternative international link."
+Chilean telecom provider VTR, owned by Liberty Global Inc, said it had re-established service to WhatsApp for its clients by using an "alternative international link."
 Earlier it said that difficulty in accessing the app "originated outside of Chile," without giving details.

 (Additional reporting by Silvio Cascione in Brasilia, Marcelo Teixeira in Sao Paulo and Rosalba O'Brien in Santiago; Editing by Leslie Adler, Dominic Evans, Lisa Von Ahn and Leslie Adler)